 Tara Creme is a composer for concert, film and television, theatre and art installations.

 Many of the films she has scored — drama, documentary and animation —have won awards and been broadcast on major television networks.
-Recent film work includes features Seahorse and My Friend the Polish Girl, and the short fiction films Abdullah and Leilah and Crocodile.
+Recent film work includes feature documentary Seahorse (2019), feature fiction My Friend the Polish Girl, (2019) and short Phyllida (2018).
 In 2002 she won a Mention Speciale du Jury at Poitiers Film Festival for her soundtrack to the documentary Life and Death on Exmoor by Cosima Spender.
 She specialises in recording with live musicians, but has also written many electronic and sample-based scores, and often combines the two.

-As a concert composer Tara has written for small and large-scale ensembles.
+As a concert composer, Tara has written for small and large-scale ensembles.
 As well as an oboe concerto written for John Anderson of the Royal Philharmonic Orchestra, she has had concert works performed by Hackney Singers at the Union Chapel, Assembly at New Works Festival, and London COMA.
-Her Suite for Prepared Piano (2018) will be performed by the pianist Kamilla Arku in February as part of Borough New Music Festival.
+Her Suite for Prepared Piano, Volume I (2018) was recently performed by pianist Kamilla Arku in February as part of Borough New Music Festival.
 She is currently composing a long-term project, a major oratorio based on the life of Joan of Arc.

 She composed the music and sound design for the play Something Somatic, written by Simon Turley and directed by Jeff Teare for TheatreScience, People are Messy by Theatre of Debate as co-composer, and for Two More Fingers produced by Wet Arts Company.
 She has also created several music/visual art crossover pieces.